Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 1. Create and activate your virtual environment.
 We used [anaconda](https://www.anaconda.com/products/distribution) to create our virtual environment.
    `conda create -n <yourenvname> python=<x.x> anaconda`
    `conda activate <yourenvname>`

    ***yourenvname*** is your virtual environment name and ***x.x*** is your python version

-2. Install additional packages and libraries
+2. Install additional packages and libraries.
    `conda install pip`
    `pip install -r requirements.txt`

-3. Open the notebooks in a code editor of your choice running on the virtual environment you just created
+3. Open the notebooks in a code editor of your choice running on the virtual environment you just created.

 ## Pipeline